microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 - **UI Extensions**: These extensions make contributions to the VS Code user interface and are always run on the user's local machine.
 UI extensions cannot directly access files in the workspace, or run scripts/tools installed in that workspace or on the machine.
 Example UI extensions include: themes, snippets, language grammars, and keymaps.

 - **Workspace Extensions**: These extensions are run on the same machine as where the workspace is located.
 When in a local workspace, workspace extensions are run on the local machine.
 When in a remote workspace, workspace extensions are run on the remote machine.
-Workspace extensions can access files in the workspace to provide rich, multi-file language services; add a debugger; or perform complex operations on multiple files in workspace (either themselves or by invoking scripts/tools).
+Workspace extensions can access files in the workspace to provide rich, multi-file language services, debugger support, or perform complex operations on multiple files in workspace (either themselves or by invoking scripts/tools).

-When a user installs an extension, VS Code automatically installs it to the correct location based on its type: UI Extensions are run by VS Code's **[local Extension Host](/api/advanced-topics/extension-host)**, while Workspace Extensions are run by a **Remote Extension Host** that sits in a small **VS Code Server**.
-This server is automatically installed (or updated) when you open a folder in WSL, in a container, or on a remote SSH host.
+When a user installs an extension, VS Code automatically installs it to the correct location based on its type: UI Extensions are run by VS Code's [local Extension Host](/api/advanced-topics/extension-host), while Workspace Extensions are run by a **Remote Extension Host** that sits in a small **VS Code Server**.
+This server is automatically installed (or updated) when you open a folder in Windows Subsystem for Linux (WSL), in a container, or on a remote SSH host.
 (VS Code also automatically manages starting and stopping the server, so users are often not aware of its presence.)

 ![Architecture diagram](images/remote-extensions/architecture.png)

-VS Code API's are designed to automatically run on the correct machine (either local or remote) when called from both UI or Workspace extensions.
+VS Code APIs are designed to automatically run on the correct machine (either local or remote) when called from both UI or Workspace extensions.
 However, if your extension uses APIs not provided by VS Code — such using Node APIs or running shell scripts — it may not work properly when run remotely.
 We recommend that you test that all features of your extension work properly in both local and remote workspaces.

 ## Testing and debugging your extension

 This section explains how to test and debug a development version of your extension in remote workspaces.
-Specifically, we will look at how to test an extension using a local **[dev container](/docs/remote/containers)**.
+Specifically, we will look at how to test an extension using a local [dev container](/docs/remote/containers).
 Dev containers are cross-platform, easy to set up, and restrict port and file system access.
 Combined with a very thin OS footprint, dev containers provide the environment where your extension is most likely to hit a problem (if it has one at all).
 WSL, on the other hand, is typically the least restrictive, with SSH being somewhere in the middle.
-In most cases, only small adjustments are needed (if any) to resolve issues.
+In most cases, only small adjustments are needed to resolve issues.
 See [common problems](#common-problems) for more information.

 ### Installing a development version of your extension

-Currently, any time VS Code automatically installs an extension on a SSH host or inside a container or WSL, the Marketplace version is used (and not the version already installed on your local machine).
+Currently, anytime VS Code automatically installs an extension on an SSH host or inside a container or WSL, the Marketplace version is used (and not the version already installed on your local machine).
 While this makes sense in most situations, you may want to use an unpublished version of your extension for testing.
-To install an unpublished version of your extension, you can package the extension as a `VSIX` and manually install it into an VS Code window that is already connected to a running remote environment.
+To install an unpublished version of your extension, you can package the extension as a `VSIX` and manually install it into a VS Code window that is already connected to a running remote environment.

 Follow these steps:

 1. Use `vsce package` to package your extension as a VSIX.
 2. Connect to a [development container](/docs/remote/containers), [SSH host](/docs/remote/ssh), or [WSL environment](/docs/remote/wsl).
-3. Use the **Install from VSIX...** available in the Extensions view **More Actions** (`...`) menu to install the extension in this specific window (not a local one).
+3. Use the **Install from VSIX...** command available in the Extensions view **More Actions** (`...`) menu to install the extension in this specific window (not a local one).
 4. Reload when prompted.

 > **Tip:** Once installed, you can use the **Developer: Show Running Extensions** command to see whether VS Code is running the extension locally or remotely.